Quansight-Labs/JupyterLab-user-testing/results/user-testing-results.md

 ### JupyterLab experience changes

-Based on direct feedback from participants and observed behavior, we’ve found multiple impactful ways to adjust JupyterLab’s user experience with the needs of disabled users as a priority.
+Based on direct feedback from participants and observed behavior, we’ve found multiple impactful ways to align JupyterLab’s user experience with the needs of disabled users as a priority.
 With the high-level tasks completed during these sessions, problems encountered and specific solutions will be similarly high level.

-Ironing out experience and implementation details is outside the scope of this work, but is necessary in the future.
-Overall, JupyterLab’s user experience would benefit from:
+Ironing out experience and implementation details is outside the scope of this work but is necessary for the future.
+Overall, JupyterLab’s user experience would benefit from the following:

 #### Improved keyboard navigation support